SHERIFF'S CHIEF DEPUTY

 - Supervise,

-needs for more effective operation, and develop and implement new programs
+for more effective operation, and develop and implement new programs and

-with, and enforce complex laws, regulations, policies, procedures, and
+apply, explain, comply with, and enforce complex laws, regulations,

-professional practices governing law enforcement services and operations
+policies, procedures, and professional practices governing law enforcement

-quick, effective decisions in emergencies and take appropriate action;
+effective decisions in emergencies and take appropriate action.

 - Obtain